REFLECTIONS

 The conclusion was stark: families are going through harmful processes.

 This finding carried particular weight.
-The Committee's Chair was Sir Geoffrey Clifton-Brown — the local MP for both Kate and her son Gabriel in 2019, the year a family court judge determined that Kate was an emotionally unfit parent without any formal clinical assessment by a qualified psychologist or psychiatrist.
+The Committee's Chair was Sir Geoffrey Clifton-Brown.
+He has been the MP for Cirencester and its surrounding constituencies since 1992.
+Kate attended Deer Park Secondary School in Cirencester, he was her MP throughout her secondary school years.
+He was her MP in 2019, when a family court judge determined she was an emotionally unfit parent without any formal clinical assessment by a qualified psychologist or psychiatrist.
+Kate submitted evidence to his committee.
+His committee accepted that evidence.
+His committee reached the conclusion that the system was harmful.

 The evidence before the Committee was extensive.
 In 2024, the Children and Families Truth Commission published a report based on submissions from over 600 families who had experienced the family court system.
 Titled Eroding the Right to Family Life, it documented consistent systemic failures: children's voices being dismissed or selectively quoted, domestic abuse being mislabelled as parental alienation, protective parents being penalised for advocating for their children's safety, and an institutional culture that often prioritised process over the welfare of the child.